Southbound (2015 film): Release

-On February 5, 2016, the film's theatrical run began on in a limited release and was subsequently released on video on demand on February 9, 2016.
+The film began a limited theatrical release in the United States on February 5, 2016, and was subsequently released on video on demand on February 9, 2016.

-Sony Pictures Home Entertainment released the DVD on May 17, 2016.
+Sony Pictures Home Entertainment released the film on DVD on May 17, 2016.
 It includes numerous special features such as director's commentary, behind the scenes photos and videos, and deleted scenes.

-The blu-ray version of the film was released in the UK by Studio Canal on August 8, 2016, and featured new cover art by Andy Belanger.
+The Blu-ray version of the film was released in the United Kingdom by StudioCanal on August 8, 2016, and featured new cover art by Andy Belanger.

 Reception

-Southbound holds an 80% approval score on review aggregator website Rotten Tomatoes based on 51 reviews and an average rating of 6.7/10.
-The site's consensus states: "Southbound doesn't entirely avoid the jarring shifts common to anthology films, but thanks to some thrilling twists and turns, this horror road movie is a surprisingly smooth ride."
+On the review aggregator website Rotten Tomatoes, Southbound holds an approval rating of 80% based on 51 reviews, with an average rating of 6.7/10.
+The website's critics consensus reads, "Southbound doesn't entirely avoid the jarring shifts common to anthology films, but thanks to some thrilling twists and turns, this horror road movie is a surprisingly smooth ride."
 Metacritic reports a 58 out of 100 rating based on 11 critics, indicating "mixed or average reviews".